 4. AOC 27G2 27″

 If you want an easy to own gaming monitor, well AOC 27G2 might be the screen you are looking for.
 This monitor is quite affordable and offers great gaming features.
-The design will please gamers with matte finish and some red accents.
-The display area is almost bezel free on the the three sides and the flexible stand allows you to pivot, tilt, swivel and make height adjustments to your perfect viewing angle.
-It’s compatible with VESA mounts though, but you won’t to spend extra bucks due to the amazing flexibility.
+The design will please gamers with a matte finish and some red accents.
+The display area is almost bezel-free on the three sides and the flexible stand allows you to pivot, tilt, swivel and makes height adjustments to your perfect viewing angle.
+It’s compatible with VESA mounts though, but you won’t spend extra bucks due to the amazing flexibility.

 5. BenQ EL2870U 28 Inch

 The BenQ EL2870U is the best gaming monitor 2021 with 4K resolution.
 It’s an excellent choice for casual gamers but competitive gamers won’t appreciate it much due to the low responsiveness.
 The plastic stand supports the monitor pretty well and you won’t notice any wobbling.
 However, it’s not as flexible as some gamers would like because you can only tilt the monitor without any height adjustments.
 Happily, it’s compatible with VESA mount, so you can mount it on the wall if you want.
 Furthermore, for secondary connectivity, you will get two HDMI 2.0 ports, a DisplayPort 1.2 and an audio jack.

 The borders around the screen are a bit thicker but you will love the display because of the 4K resolution.
 Colors are accurately displayed and picture quality is indeed immersive on the 27.9 inches screen.
 Plus, handling HDR content at this price is praiseworthy.
 As BenQ EL2870U features a TN panel, so responses during games is agreeable.
 The monitor offers 60Hz refresh rate and a mere 1ms response time to handle the motions outstandingly.
 Plus, the low input lag and the included FreeSync support make motions really fluid.